Campus Mall Aerial

 Professional Licensure Table:

 The information contained in the Professional Licensure Table should not be construed as a guarantee that a licensure/certification board will approve a student’s application.
 Be advised that State licensing requirements are always subject to change at the discretion of the State licensing board.
 Changes in requirements can impact the academic program’s ability to meet educational requirements for licensure.
-It is the responsibility of the student completing the professional licensure program to check with the licensing board in the State in which they are located or in the State in which they intend to obtain a license for the most recent information and requirements.
+It is the responsibility of the student completing the professional licensure program to check with the licensing board in the State in which they are located or in the State in which they intend to obtain a license for the most current information and requirements.
 SFU shall not be liable if the student is unable to qualify for licensure or certification in any jurisdiction.

 Select an academic program in the Professional Licensure Table below.
 The University is working to address the required elements for professional licensure disclosures as specified in the federal regulations.
 This table will be updated on a regular basis.